Symbolic Relational Deep Reinforcement Learning based on Graph Neural Networks and Autoregressive Policy Decomposition: Experiments

 \subsection{BlockWorld}

 BlockWorld is a well-known domain with tractable satisficing planning and NP-hard optimal planning \citep{slaney2001blocks}.
 This environment consists of $N$ blocks and a special ground object.
 The blocks can be placed on top of each other or on the ground.
-A single \emph{move}$(x, y)$ action with two parameters is available, which picks a block $x$ and put it on top of $y$.
-Its pre-conditions are that $x$ and $y$ are free, unless $y$ is the ground.
+A single \emph{move}$(x, y)$ action with two parameters is available, which picks a block $x$ and puts it on top of $y$.
+Its preconditions are that $x$ and $y$ are free, unless $y$ is the ground.
+Note that we use the \emph{move} action with two parameters deliberately to demonstrate that our framework works with multi-parameter actions.
+In planning, the BlockWorld domain is usually defined with single-parameter actions \emph{pickup(x)} and \emph{putdown-to(y)}, which makes the problem easier.
 The goal is to reconfigure the blocks from a starting position to a given goal position.
-The agent receives a small penalty per each step and a reward for solving the problem.
-See Appendix for the exact definition.
+The agent receives a small penalty per step and a reward for solving the problem.